PaulDuvall/aws-5-mins/config-conformance-packs/README.md

 It takes about 1 minute to launch the [CloudFormation stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks) and provision the Config and related resources.

-1. Create a new S3 bucket by running this command.
+1. Create a new S3 bucket by running this command: `aws s3 mb s3://aws-5-mins-config-$(aws sts get-caller-identity --output text --query 'Account')`
-1. Go back to the AWS Config Dashboard.
+1. Go back to the [AWS Config Dashboard](https://us-east-2.console.aws.amazon.com/config/home?region=us-east-2#/rules) to review the Config Rules.

 # Deployment Pipeline